Hi, I’m Becka.

 In 2016, I was appointed to be on the international Etsy Sellers Advisory Board for 2016.
 This group met with Etsy staff throughout the year to help advise Etsy about issues that are important to all kinds of Etsy sellers.
 In my interview with Etsy, I talked a lot about how I consider my Etsy shop to be one important facet of my artistic business.
 I don’t want to be a full-time “manufacturer” of goods, but rather to run a small niche shop that helps to support my other art making and teaching projects.
 I was really excited to be a part of this Board and work with some other amazing Etsy sellers.

 I live in Minneapolis, although I haven’t always been a city girl.
 I grew up in Rapid City, SD and will always think of the Black Hills as my home.
-I have a computer geeky husband and two huge black lab mutts (Chester & Leo) and we like to go on long rambling photo walks in search of lattes, squirrels and milkbones.
-I am on the board of directors of the Hennepin History Museum in Minneapolis and of the Weavers Guild of MN and served as the MN State Rep to the Surface Design Association in 2015-2017.
-I am really committed to making art in my community and have worked with The Museum of Russian Art, The Bakken Museum, Dakota County Libraries, PPA and many other local organizations this year.
+I have a computer geeky husband and a large yellow lab named Stanley and we like to go on long rambling photo walks in search of lattes, squirrels and milkbones.
+I was on the board of directors of the Hennepin History Museum in Minneapolis and the Weavers Guild of MN and served as the MN State Rep to the Surface Design Association in 2015-2017.
+I am really committed to making art in my community and have worked with The Museum of Russian Art, The Bakken Museum, Dakota County Libraries, Prospect Park Association and many other local organizations to bring art into the community.